-- 1. While every care is being exercised, the Kankakee County Fair & Exposition Inc., other exhibit locations and University of Illinois Extension Kankakee County Unit 4-H Program cannot be responsible for loss or damage to property or exhibits, to injury of individuals or for theft or accident. - 2.
-Date, place and time for various shows are listed on page 5. - 3.
-If you need a reasonable accommodation to participate in this program, please contact the Kankakee County Extension Office, at the following phone number and/or address: University of Illinois Extension Kankakee County, 1650 Commerce Drive, Bourbonnais, IL 60914; 815/933-8337 at least two weeks prior to the event with your accommodations request. - 4.
-County Public Speaking Judging is March 16, 2024, 10:00 a.m. at the Extension Office with the State Public Speaking event on April 27, 2024. - 5.
-Foods, Clothing and General Projects Judging is on Saturday, July 27, 2024, at Fairgrounds Expo Bldg.
+- While every care is being exercised, the Kankakee County Fair & Exposition Inc., other exhibit locations and University of Illinois Extension - Kankakee County Unit 4-H Program cannot be responsible for loss or damage to property or exhibits, to injury of individuals or for theft or accident. - Date, place and time for various shows are listed on page 6. - If you need a reasonable accommodation to participate in this program, please contact the Kankakee County Extension Office, at the following phone number and/or address: University of Illinois Extension - Kankakee County, 1650 Commerce Drive, Bourbonnais, IL 60914; 815/933-8337 at least two weeks prior to the event with your accommodations request. - 4.
+County Public Speaking Judging is March 20, 2025, 6:00 p.m. at the Will County Extension Office with the State Public Speaking event on April 26, 2025. - General Projects Judging is on Saturday, July 26, 2025, at Fairgrounds Expo Bldg. - Project Manuals: Some projects require a project manual, book, workbook, or guide.
+These are indicated with a book icon.